Avimitin/tg-maid/readme.md

 ## TODO

 - [x] Read config from file
-- [ ] Render osu! user profile and score in SVG, then transform into PNG
 - [x] Implement the make quote functionality
 - [ ] Get random restaurant suggestion from DianPing
 - [x] New command `/roll [range]`